horsemaker/NamasteJS-Notes/lesson-14-Callback-functions-in-JS-ft-Event-Listeners/README.md

 - Since we have only one call stack, JavaScript will not execute any other code until it is done executing the function `x` which means that everything else will be blocked on the code
 - But it's never a good idea to block the main thread
 - We should always try to use async operations for the things which take time
-- Because of web API’s like `setTimeout` and callback functions, we can achieve asynchronous operations in JavaScript<br><br>
+- Because of Web API’s like `setTimeout` and callback functions, we can achieve asynchronous operations in JavaScript<br><br>

 ### Moving onto the event listeners
 - Let us go to the index.html where as of for now only “Namaste JavaScript” is printed